 Inpatient Medicine for NPs & PAs: Hospital Medicine from Admission to Discharge – Online

-Course registration is now full.
-Use our other course Inpatient Medicine for NPs & PAs: Hospital Medicine from Admission to Discharge – Online.
+This course is closed to new registrations.
+Use our other course Hospital Medicine from Admission to Discharge: Inpatient Medicine for NPs & PAs - Online.

 Hospital care models are transforming, and nurse practitioners and physician assistants play vital roles in the care delivery of hospitalized patients.
 Inpatient Medicine for NPs & PAs: From Admission to Discharge fills your CME needs.
 This conference emphasizes clinical management of hospitalized patients in an interactive, case-based format with evidence-based lectures by experts in treatment pathways from admission to discharge.